HiPerCoRe/KTT/README.md

 Examples showcase how KTT library could be utilized in real-world scenarios.
 Examples are more complex than tutorials and assume that reader is familiar with KTT API.
 List of currently available examples:

-* `coulomb_sum_2d`: example which showcases tuning of electrostatic potential map computation, focuses on a single slice
+* `coulomb_sum_2d`: Example which showcases tuning of electrostatic potential map computation, it focuses on a single slice.
-* `coulomb_sum_3d_iterative`: 3D version of previous example, utilizes kernel which computes single slice and launches it iteratively
+* `coulomb_sum_3d_iterative`: 3D version of previous example, utilizes kernel from 2D version and launches it iteratively.
-* `coulomb_sum_3d`: alternative to iterative version, utilizes kernel which computes entire map in single invocation
+* `coulomb_sum_3d`: Alternative to iterative version, utilizes kernel which computes entire map in single invocation.
-* `nbody`: example which showcases tuning of N-body simulation
+* `nbody`: Example which showcases tuning of N-body simulation.
-* `reduction`: example which showcases tuning of vector reduction, launches same kernel iteratively
+* `reduction`: Example which showcases tuning of vector reduction, launches a kernel iteratively.

 Building KTT
 ------------